paul-wolf/yewdoc-client/readme.md

   your history on the remote service may still contain unencrypted history of changes.

+* If you call the decrypt operation on an encrypted file, it encrypts it again.
+You'll need to decrypt twice (as many times as you encrypted) to get the original content back.

 If you want to see what keys will be used for encryption:

     yd info